Welcome! My name is Candace, and I’m a sketch artist with a passion

 Sketching is also a way of catching our experiences in the world.
 Now when I stand in the river of minnows that is the world, I feel more prepared.
-With my sketchbook as my net, I love being able to catch life’s little moments as they pass me by.
+As though it were a dreamcatcher, my sketchbook helps me catch more of life’s little moments as they pass me by.
 Maybe it’s by spending a couple of hours on a sketch, or maybe just by pasting a few pieces of travel memorabilia in my journal, be it a bus ticket, business card, or wine label — for me, these simple pieces of paper represent real, tangible memories.

 Most importantly, I believe sketching does more than help us remember places — it opens doors and creates connections.